MaxGandini/Obsidian_brain/01-Linux/Bash/Conditions and loops.md

-To do a while loop, you can use the syntax:
+To do a while loop, you can use:
 ```
 x=1
 while [ $x -le 5]